zapier/django-knowledge/docs/_build/html/_sources/install.txt

 Using pip or easy_install
 -------------------------

-We highly recommend using pip to install *django-desk*, the packages are regularly updated with stable releases:
+We highly recommend using pip to install *django-knowledge*, the packages are regularly updated with stable releases:

 .. code-block:: bash

-   pip install django-desk
+   pip install django-knowledge

 Or, alternatively:

 .. code-block:: bash

-   easy_install django-desk
+   easy_install django-knowledge

 But really, you shouldn't do that.